Small-time asymptotics and the emergence of complex singularities for the KdV equation: Discussion

-{\bf Acknowledgements:} SWM is grateful for valuable discussions with Bernard Deconinck, Sergey Dyachenko, Tom Trogdon and Catherine Johnston, as well as to Bengt Fornberg and Andre Weideman for kindly providing a copy of the code they developed for Painlev\'{e} II~\cite{Fornberg2014}.
+\paragraph{Acknowledgments} SWM is grateful for valuable discussions with Bernard Deconinck, Sergey Dyachenko, Tom Trogdon and Catherine Johnston, as well as to Bengt Fornberg and Andre Weideman for kindly providing a copy of the code they developed for Painlev\'{e} II~\cite{Fornberg2014}.
 SWM and CJL thank In\^{e}s Aniceto for discussions about transseries.
-SWM, CJL and SJC acknowledge the support of Australian Research Council Discovery Projects DP250101095, DP240101666 and DP190101190.
-JRK gratefully acknowledges a Royal Society Leverhulme Trust Senior Research Fellowship.
 SWM, CJL, JRK and SJC would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programmes `Complex analysis: techniques, applications and computations' and `Applicable resurgent asymptotics: towards a universal theory', where part of the work on this paper was undertaken.
 These programmes were supported by the EPSRC grant no. EP/R014604/1.
+All authors thank the anonymous referees for their constructive comments and suggestions.
+For the purpose of open access, the authors have applied a CC BY public copyright licence to any author accepted manuscript arising from this submission.